Illamapalooza/memor/memor-technical-documentation.md

 ### A. Development Methodology

-The project was developed using Agile methodology with a focus on iterative development and continuous delivery.
+The project was developed using Rapid methodology, which emphasizes speed and flexibility in the development process, with a focus on iterative development.
 A feature-branch workflow was implemented with trunk-based development principles to minimize merge conflicts and ensure a stable main branch.

 Test-driven development (TDD) was encouraged for critical components, particularly in the backend services and data management layers.
 The team prioritized creating a minimum viable product (MVP) for each feature before adding enhancements.